OsmelLavalier/todo-app-clean-architecture/README.md

 ## Tests

 For testing we are using pytest.
-The tests consist of create a fake database with same structure are original and overriding `get_db()` from `configs.base`.
+The tests consist of create a fake database with same structure as original and overriding `get_db()` from `configs.base`.

 ```shell
 docker-compose run api bash